PennLINC/aslprep/CONTRIBUTING.md

 project with fresh eyes, so you can see the errors and assumptions that seasoned contributors have glossed over.

-## Driving principles

-*ASLPrep* is built around three overarching principles:

-1. **Robustness** - The pipeline adapts the preprocessing steps depending on the input dataset and should provide results as good as possible independently of scanner make, scanning parameters or presence of additional correction scans (such as fieldmaps).
-1. **Ease of use** - Thanks to dependence on the BIDS standard, manual parameter input is reduced to a minimum, allowing the pipeline to run in an automatic fashion.
-1. **"Glass box"** philosophy - Automation should not mean that one should not visually inspect the results or understand the methods.
-   Thus, *ASLPrep* provides visual reports for each subject, detailing the accuracy of the most important processing steps.
-   This, combined with the documentation, can help researchers to understand the process and decide which subjects should be kept for the group level analysis.

-These principles distill some design and organizational foundations:

   1. The tool only and fully supports BIDS and BIDS-Derivatives for the input and output data.
   1. The tool is packaged as a fully-compliant [BIDS-App](https://bids-apps.neuroimaging.io), not just in its user interface, but also in the continuous integration, testing and delivery.